 In this study, 28 trained male cyclists with an average age of 20 years old participated.
 The participants took part in a six-week training camp at the Australian Institute of Sport.

 Participants were given beetroot juice and then tested to see if their time trials improved.

 Researchers concluded that nitrate-rich supplements were not effective enough to be recommended in athletic training.

 A Study on Nitrate Supplementation in People with COPD

 Many of the published articles on the effects of beetroot and/or nitrate supplementation only use healthy or athletic people as participants.

 In this study, researchers take a look at how supplementation improves exercise performance for people with chronic obstructive pulmonary disease (COPD).

-21 senior citizen aged participants with COPD were given beetroot supplement (half had a placebo) three hours before exercise.
+21 senior citizen-aged participants with COPD were given beetroot supplements (half had a placebo) three hours before exercise.